rishita3003/Hadoop-Database-Project/README.md

 su - hadoop
 ```

-4. run the command to start the hadoop cluster:
+4. Run the command to start the hadoop cluster:

 ```bash
 start-dfs.sh